CU-SRL/docs/src/avionics/hardware/currentprojects/testingboard/testingboardrequirements.md

 ## Purchasing Requirements

 - Entire bill of materials should be under 50 dollars (not including PCB or shipping or 0603 components already in inventory)

+## Layout Requirements

+- The placement of switches shall be organized and sectioned for each sensor
+- The text overlay on the board shall clearly communicate the function of each set of switches